 - they propose combinations that are likely to have a significant impact on the public;

-- they involve business, economic, legal, or regulatory issues that are likely to elicit significant public comment; or
+- they involve business, economic, legal, public interest or other regulatory issues that are likely to elicit significant public comment; or

-- they are likely to produce a record that is likely to be of significant public interest.
+- they will produce a record that is likely to be of significant public interest.

-Placing an application on the web page does not alter the Commission’s standard of review.
-The relevant statutory and regulatory standard applies to an application regardless of its placement on the Transaction Team web site.
+Providing a transaction with its own web page does not alter the Commission’s standard of review.
+The relevant statutory and regulatory standard applies to an application regardless of its placement on the Commission’s web site.

-The Transaction Team has also developed an informal timeline to ensure that most applications are processed within 180 days after the Commission has sought comment from the public.
+The Commission has also developed an informal timeline to ensure that most applications are processed within 180 days after the Commission has sought comment from the public.
 The timeline is intended to promote transparency and predictability in the Commission’s process.
 For transactions highlighted on the web page, the timeline provides the public with ready access to information about the status of a pending transaction.
-For transactions not highlighted on the web page, the timeline still applies and the Commission will endeavor to complete action on pending applications accordingly.
-Based on the experience it has gained over the last few years, the Team continues to refine that timeline and recommend changes to the Commission's internal procedures.
+For transactions not highlighted on the web page, the timeline still applies and the Commission endeavors to complete action on pending applications accordingly.
+In fact, most are completed well within 180 days.
+Based on the experience it has gained over the last few years, the Transaction Team continues to refine the timeline and recommend changes to the Commission's internal procedures.